Long-Term Supported Versions

 • Use colons (:) to separate the target files from the dependency files.
 Press Tab at the beginning of each command line.

-The makefile file structure indicates the output target, the object on which the output target depends, and the command to be executed for generating the target.
+The Makefile structure indicates the output target, the object on which the output target depends, and the command to be executed for generating the target.

 Makefile Contents